 But over millions of years life grew in abundance and the rocks became fully saturated with oxygen, leaving it with nowhere else to go but to build up in the atmosphere.

 Once free in the atmosphere and no longer being absorbed by rocks, oxygen diffused into the ocean and began to attack all living cells by tearing apart their cell membranes.
-Almost all of life went extinct, victim to the toxic effect of its own waste.
+Almost all of life was killed, victim to the toxic effect of its own waste.

 Evolution saved life.
-A species evolved that was not just resistant to oxygen, but could harness its power and use it in its own metabolism.
+A species emerged that was not just resistant to oxygen, but could harness its power and actively use it in its own metabolism.
 This species invented respiration, the process taking place within your lungs with every breath.
-It repopulated the oceans, and is one of our ancestors.
+Gradually this species repopulated the oceans, and is one of our ancestors.

-It kickstarted the sustainable cycle of plants creating oxygen, and animals consuming it that is still around today.
+It completed the sustainable and ancient cycle of plants creating oxygen, and animals consuming it that is still around today.

 In modern times, we are accustomed to the ‘side effects’ of having a high concentration of oxygen in the atmosphere.
 We know that certain materials can, with just a spark, burst into flame.

-Fire is oxygen acting upon a material, ripping it apart for its electrons.
+Fire is oxygen reacting with a material, ripping it apart for its electrons.
 Things like bushfires, furnaces, and combustion engines would not be possible in a low oxygen atmosphere, and neither would complex life.

-Life’s solution to the oxygen catastrophe was not to remove it from the atmosphere, but to learn how to use it.
+Life’s solution to the oxygen catastrophe was not to remove it from the atmosphere, but to learn how to harness it.

-The extra energy that life unlocked because of oxygen gave it the potential to become vastly more complex, and you utilise this ancient chemical breakthrough in every breath.
+The extra energy that life unlocked because of oxygen gave it the potential to become vastly more complex, and for some species to become large, multicellular organisms like fish, birds, and eventually human beings.
+You now utilise this ancient chemical breakthrough in every breath.